branvu/dbzCode18/README.md

  * Fixed race condition in EventLoopManager.
  * Fix to keep references stable when updating gamepad.
  * For legacy Matrix motor/servo controllers removed necessity of appending "Motor" and "Servo" to controller names.
- * Updated HT color sensor driver to use constants from ModernRoboticsUsbLegacyModule class.
+ * Updated HT color colorSensor driver to use constants from ModernRoboticsUsbLegacyModule class.
- * Updated MR color sensor driver to use constants from ModernRoboticsUsbDeviceInterfaceModule class.
+ * Updated MR color colorSensor driver to use constants from ModernRoboticsUsbDeviceInterfaceModule class.
  * Correctly handle I2C Address change in all color sensors
  * Updated/cleaned up op modes.
   - Updated comments in LinearI2cAddressChange.java example op mode.